cisagov/ScubaGear/baselines/exchange.md

 by an agency should offer services comparable to those offered by Microsoft.

-### 2.8.1 Policy
+### Policies
+#### MS.EXCHANGE.8.1v1

-- A DLP solution SHALL be used.
+A DLP solution SHALL be used.
 The selected DLP solution SHOULD offer services comparable to the native DLP solution offered by Microsoft.
+- _Rationale:_ TODO
+- _Last modified:_ June 2023

+#### MS.EXCHANGE.8.2v1
-- The DLP solution SHALL protect PII and sensitive information, as defined by the agency.
+The DLP solution SHALL protect PII and sensitive information, as defined by the agency.
 At a minimum, the sharing of credit card numbers, Taxpayer Identification Numbers (TIN), and Social Security Numbers (SSN) via email SHALL be restricted.
+- _Rationale:_ TODO
+- _Last modified:_ June 2023

-### 2.8.2 Resources
+### Resources

 - The “Data Loss Prevention SHALL Be Enabled” section of the *Defender for Office 365 Minimum Viable Secure Configuration Baseline*.

-## 2.9 Emails SHALL Be Filtered by Attachment File Type
+## 9. Attachment File Type

 For some types of files (e.g., executable files), the dangers of allowing them to be sent over email outweigh any potential benefits.